 The best part was that Andrew and Jeannie – passionate members of the Toronto Wildlife Centre Team, had seen the whole ordeal thousands of times.
 In yet, gauging by their excitement you’d never know.

-So what did we learn from this whole experience that hasn’t already been said?
+Here’s what we learned from this whole experience that hasn’t already been said:

 - Advocate for living things that don’t have a voice (in your country and beyond)

-- We can get through anything if we all stick together
+- We can get through tough experiences if we stick together

-- Share what you are going through – it breaks down barriers, brings people closer together and helps everybody understand a world outside their own, better
+- Share what you’re going through – it breaks down barriers, brings people together and helps everybody better understand a world outside their own

-- Get to know your community and all the cool organizations and causes they support – knowing everything the Toronto Wildlife Centre does makes us see more layers in our city
+- Get to know your community and all the cool organizations and causes in it – knowing everything the Toronto Wildlife Centre does makes us see more layers in our city

-- We’re all connected – the birds, the bees, the yous and mees
+- We’re all connected – the birds, the bees, the yous and mes